dainchatel/commitr/README.md

 # Commitr
 Automatically make Github commits every day.

+Commitr is a local background script that makes a random number of Github commits once a day.
+This keeps your Github commit chart nice and green, even if you need to work on other things - like a frantic job search.

 ## Installation

 1. Create a folder in your root directory (~) called 'new_projects'